brownae/react101/README.md

         //We just tag this on the end of the import list

     Now when we go to the terminal and run the dev-server it should put the js object in our db.

+Lecture 143 writing to the database
+    In this lecture we're learning how we use firebase. firebase has lots of features besides a db so to let it know who we are talking to we will always get to the db by writing 'firebase.database()'. to make it simpler we did throw that in a variable 'const database = firebase.database();'

+        firebase.initializeApp(config);

+        database.ref().set({ //this is less typing and simpler.
+            name: 'Aaron Brown',
+            age: 35,
+            isSingle: false,
+            location: {
+                city: 'Seattle',
+                country: 'United states of America'
+            }
+        });
+        //firebase can handle any datatype.

+    ".ref()" is short for reference and it is for getting us to a certain part of our database.
+Similar to getting to a table in a sql database.
+So we could reference "users" "products" etc. If we don't pass in anything then it keeps us on the root.

+    ".set()" can be called on a reference and it sets the value on that reference.
+You do not have to pass in an object you can also just pass in a string. database.ref().set('This is my data');
+        // this erases the object and just puts the string in the db.
+    If to upadate a part of our object we... database.ref('age').set(37);
+        //this will just update the age of my object.
+    If we want to update somthing that isn't on the root level like city, this is how we update it. database.ref('location/city').set('Portland');
+        // we use a '/' to burrow down.